 Each year, approximately 50 to 60 children in the United States are born with Cri Du Chat Syndrome, also known as 5p-minus.
 Learn more →

-An incredible event to raise funds to benefit research towards finding a treatment for Cri du Chat/5p Minus syndrome.
-The evening will include dinner, dancing, entertainment and cocktails.
+Wednesday, May 14th, 2025 - An incredible event to raise funds to benefit research towards developing a treatment for Cri du Chat/5p Minus syndrome..
 Find out the details →

 Knowledge is Power